 Al-Salihi called on her friend Dixit, and together they founded First Principles, a digital store for tailored denim.
 Customers visit the flagship on Little Collins Street to be measured with a trained specialist.
 From there, an individual’s digital patterns are stored in an online database, allowing customers to use a three-dimensional “curate tool” from the comfort of their home for future purchases.
 “We’re not asking you to come in for every pair,” says Al-Salihi.
 “We capture the full suite of measurements and can apply it to any style from there on.”

-After a trip to Japan earlier this year, Al-Salihi and Dixit chose the Kurabo Mill in the Okayama prefecture – founded in 1888 – to provide First Principles’ denim.
+After a trip to Japan in 2018, Al-Salihi and Dixit chose the Kurabo Mill in the Okayama prefecture – founded in 1888 – to provide First Principles’ denim.
 “The [Kurabo team] has so much respect for their denim,” says Dixit.
 “They celebrate the process, use natural dyes and it’s all hand-loomed.
 We want to make denim that lasts a lifetime.”

 Unusually for a denim shop, you won’t find any merch on display.
 It looks more like a tailor – with rolls of fabric, denim swatches, threads, buttons and zippers on a large console table in the centre of the store.

 “Designing [the shop to resemble] a tailor’s apartment was the brief,” says Dixit of the store’s design.
 There are polished wooden floors and rendered brick walls, accented by flamingo-pink neon that reads, “Born in Japan, made to measure”.
 Two circular metal fitting rooms have heavy velvet curtains.